riipandi/fastrue/docs/content/docs/deployment/railway.md

 +++
 title = "Deploy to Render"
-description = "How to deploy Trusty to Render." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
+description = "How to deploy Fastrue to Render." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
 draft = false